-- our whole school CARE ethos - pastoral care, guidance and support - personal development (incorporating national, international, school events and celebrations). - the effective analysis of behaviour, including bullying and discriminatory behaviour - a broad and balanced curriculum - lessons and curriculums planned to promote SMSC - Values-based assemblies and opportunities for collective worship - Student Voice - Involvement in fundraising and support for a variety of charities - a Personal, Social, Health Education (PSHE) and Citizenship curriculum, including weekly opportunities for debate and discussion through Votes for Schools. - a programme of academic mentoring for target pupils - extra-curricular and enrichment activities - established links with community partners - maintaining positive relationships with the wider community - our pastoral team on a daily basis - local, national and international visits - effective induction and transition arrangements for students - working together as a Form, to promote feelings of community and identity
+- our whole school CARE ethos - pastoral care, guidance and support - personal development (incorporating national, international, school events and celebrations). - the effective analysis of behaviour, including bullying and discriminatory behaviour - a broad and balanced curriculum - lessons and curriculums planned to promote SMSC - Values-based assemblies and opportunities for collective worship - Student Voice - Involvement in fundraising and support for a variety of charities - A Personal Development Curriculum which includes a Citizenship Curriculum and allows for weekly opportunities for debate and discussion through Votes for Schools. - a programme of academic mentoring for target pupils - extra-curricular and enrichment activities - established links with community partners - maintaining positive relationships with the wider community - our pastoral team on a daily basis - local, national and international visits - effective induction and transition arrangements for students - working together as a form, year group and school to promote feelings of community and identity